Aid Notification Availability

 Students will receive a financial aid notification to the email submitted on the FAFSA when the Penn State awarding process begins.

-- New students (undergraduate, graduate, or transfer) who have been admitted can expect an email on how to access your award summary if Penn State has received your FAFSA by Mid February.
+- New students (undergraduate, graduate, or transfer) who have been admitted can expect an email on how to access your award summary if Penn State has received your FAFSA by early February.

-- Current students will receive an email on how to access your award summary by Mid July directing you to access your award summary on LionPATH, if Penn State has received your FAFSA.
+- Current students will receive an email on how to access your award summary by mid June directing you to access your award summary on LionPATH, if Penn State has received your FAFSA.